Jtoosh/chess/notes.md

 Methods with the `@OnWebSocketMessage` annotation _must_ be inside of a class with the `@Websocket` annotation.

-To keep track of who to notify on a Websocket message, make a map of clients, keyed by GameIDs.
+**Important**: To keep track of who to notify on a Websocket message, make a map of clients, keyed by GameIDs.

 The library that we're using for WS Client side will make the initial HTTP request to upgrade for us.
 All I need to to is use a URI with the `ws` protocol specified.